Rebuilding Trust After Betrayal

 Can trust be rebuilt after betrayal?

 Often, yes, though it takes time, honesty and consistent action from both people.
-Some couples come through stronger; some decide not to, and both can be right.
+Some couples come through stronger; some decide not to, and both can be the right outcome.

 How long does it take to rebuild trust?

 There is no fixed timeline.
-Trust returns in small, consistent deposits over months, and the pace belongs to the hurt partner.
+Trust returns in small, consistent deposits over months, and the pace belongs to the hurt partner rather than the person who broke it.

 What does the partner who betrayed need to do?